 Children are welcome at Trinity!
 God’s children of all ages are welcome in worship; but we do provide a few options to help support parents/caregivers of little ones.
 We have activity bags available just outside the worship space for kids to take into worship, and a “children’s library” where kids and adults or nursing moms can step out for a moment if desired and still hear and see the service.
-If you prefer, we also offer a staffed nursery during our Sunday 10:30 am service where kids 0-5 will enjoy a Bible story and craft or activity.
+If you prefer, we also offer a staffed nursery during our Sunday 10:30 am service where children from 6 months to age 6 will enjoy a Bible story and craft or activity.
 Outside of worship, Trinity strives to provide educational and faith-forming opportunities for every age.

 Can I take Communion?

 At Trinity, we believe that it is Jesus Christ who invites us all to the Communion table.
 All Christians of every tradition are welcome to receive the bread and the wine (or non-alcoholic juice.)
 Gluten-free bread is available upon request.
 A blessing is also available for those who choose not to receive Communion, and our communion servers are happy to come to you if you have mobility trouble.
 Our ushers can assist you with any of these special needs.

 Is Trinity connected to the wider community?